rozap/meatring/README.md

   4. run ``` mix meatring.start -b http://your.ip.address:<port> ```
   5. This will give you your own meatring node in the kademlia net.
 If you point your browser to your.ip.address:8081 you will see the meatring web interface.
 Note that the 8081 port is configurable via the -b, --bind option.
   6. ``` mix meatring.start --help ``` when in doubt.
+  7. this is all highly experimental, half implemented and won't work.